zeykatecool/betterElements/README.md

 > 💡 Tip: CheckBoxes can be used like RadioButtons.

-> ⚠️ Warning: Border is not an actual Element.It attaches to the Elements.
+> ⚠️ Warning: `Border` is not actual Element.It attaches to the Elements.

 >Example:
 ```lua